karmaniverous/stan/.stan/system/parts/90-response-format.md

   6. Never emit a block whose outer fence length is less than or equal to the maximum backtick run inside it.
   7. After composing the message, rescan each block and verify the rule holds; if not, increase fence lengths and re‑emit.

+General Markdown formatting

+- Do not manually hard‑wrap narrative Markdown text.
+Use normal paragraphs and headings only.
+- Allowed exceptions:
+  - Commit Message block: hard‑wrap at 72 columns.
+  - Code blocks: wrap lines as needed for code readability.
+- Opportunistic repair: when editing existing Markdown files or sections as part of another change, if you encounter manually wrapped paragraphs, unwrap and reflow them to natural paragraphs while preserving content.
+Do not perform a repository‑wide reflow as part of an unrelated change set.

 - Coverage (first presentation):
   - For every file you add, modify, or delete in this response:
     - Provide a plain unified diff “Patch” that precisely covers those changes.
   - Do not include “Full Listing” blocks by default.
-  - On request or when responding to a patch failure (FEEDBACK), include “Full Listing” blocks for the affected files only (see FEEDBACK exception and “Optional Full Listings” below).
-Exact Output Template (headings and order)
+  - On request or when responding to a patch failure (FEEDBACK), include “Full Listing” blocks for the affected files only (see FEEDBACK exception and “Optional Full Listings” below).Exact Output Template (headings and order)

 Use these headings exactly; wrap each Patch (and optional Full Listing, when applicable) in a fence computed by the algorithm above.